Trusted WordPress tutorials, when you need them most.

 Why Move From Blogger to WordPress?

-Blogger is a popular blogging platform created by Google.
-It allows anyone to create a free blog using their Google account.
+So, you’re currently using Blogger, a popular blogging platform created by Google that lets anyone start a free blog with their Google account.

 That being said, let’s take a look at how to properly move from Blogger to WordPress while preserving your Google search rankings and website traffic.